AIOps-Lab-NKU/TriageSurvey/README.md

 6. **Investigating the Criticality of User-Reported Issues Through Their Relations with App Rating**
    Di Sorbo, Andrea and Grano, Giovanni and Aaron Visaggio, Corrado and Panichella, Sebastiano. *Journal of Software: Evolution and Process*. [[Paper](https://dl.acm.org/doi/abs/10.1002/smr.2316)]

+### 3.2 Continuous Triage

+1. **Continuous Incident Triage for Large-Scale Online Service Systems**
+   Chen, Junjie and He, Xiaoting and Lin, Qingwei and Zhang, Hongyu and Hao, Dan and Gao, Feng and Xu, Zhangwei and Dang, Yingnong and Zhang, Dongmei. *2019 34th IEEE/ACM International Conference on Automated Software Engineering (ASE)*. [[Paper](https://netman.aiops.org/~peidan/ANM2019/12.IncidentManagement/LectureCoverage/2019ASE_Continuous%20Incident%20Triage%20for%20Large-Scale%20Online%20Service%20Systems.pdf)]

+2. **Efficient Ticket Routing by Resolution Sequence Mining**
+   Shao, Qihong and Chen, Yi and Tao, Shu and Yan, Xifeng and Anerousis, Nikos. *Proceedings of the 14th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining*. [[Paper](https://web.njit.edu/~ychen/publications/sigkdd08_ticket.pdf)]

+3. **Scouts: Improving the Diagnosis Process Through Domain-customized Incident Routing**
+   Gao, Jiaqi and Yaseen, Nofel and MacDavid, Robert and Frujeri, Felipe Vieira and Liu, Vincent and Bianchini, Ricardo and Aditya, Ramaswamy and Wang, Xiaohang and Lee, Henry and Maltz, David, and Yu Minlan, and Arzani Behnaz. *Proceedings of the Annual conference of the ACM Special Interest Group on Data Communication on the applications, technologies, architectures, and protocols for computer communication*. [[Paper](https://dl.acm.org/doi/abs/10.1145/3387514.3405867)]

+4. **Ticket-BERT: Labeling Incident Management Tickets with Language Models**
+   Liu, Zhexiong and Benge, Cris and Jiang, Siduo. *arXiv preprint arXiv:2307.00108*. [[Paper](https://arxiv.org/pdf/2307.00108)]

+5. **Triangle: Empowering Incident Triage with Multi-LLM-Agents**
+   Yu, Zhaoyang and Ma, Minghua and Feng, Xiaoyu and Ding, Ruomeng and Zhang, Chaoyun and Li, Ze and Chintalapati, Merali and Zhang, Xuchao and Wang, Rujia and Bansal, Chetan and Rajmohan, Sarvan and Lin, Qingwei and Zhang, Shenglin and Pei, Changhua and Pei, Dan. *Proceedings of the 33rd ACM International Conference on the Foundations of Software Engineering*. [[Paper](https://www.microsoft.com/en-us/research/wp-content/uploads/2025/02/TRIANGLE_FSE25.pdf)]